shanecelis/seawisphunter/_posts/2015-06-09-vermont-game-developers-3-unity-ui-animations-and-rhino-3d.markdown

 img: img/youtube/2015-06-09-K2TlaR4A3g4.jpg
 category: vtgd
 description: "This video is about VTGD3"
-name: "Vermont Game Developers #3: Unity UI Animations and Rhino 3D"
+title: "Vermont Game Developers #3: Unity UI Animations and Rhino 3D"
 video-id: "K2TlaR4A3g4"
 ---
 For this session of [Vermont Game Developers](http://www.meetup.com/Vermont-Game-Developers/), we had two tech tutorials and two show-and-tells.
 Here is [the video](https://www.youtube.com/watch?v=K2TlaR4A3g4) and some highlights.